javieracevedo/javieracevedo/README.md

-## Hi there 👋
+## Hello There 👋

 Hello, my name is Javier Acevedo.
-I'm a Front-end Web Developer, specializing in Vue, React.
+I'm a Front-end Web Developer, specializing in Vue, and React.
 Aside from my professional life I have experience with other languages such as C, C#, and python.

 In my spare time I like to build stuff such as: